 Perhaps the biggest conflict point in our prior kitchen was cooking and coffee.
 There was often contention for the sink, counter space and the aisle in between them.
 Our new kitchen includes a dedicated coffee & tea space with it’s own sink.
 Keeping this out of way of other kitchen activities has proven a really good move.

-After a few days of using it I was surprised at how good of espresso it made as well as the quality of the steamed milk and froth for lattés and other drinks.
+After a few days of using it I was surprised at how good and consistent of espresso it made as well as the quality of the steamed milk and froth for lattés and other drinks.
 Making americano’s each morning is a breeze and they turn out quite good.
 As good as I’d be able to do with the Jr Casa?
 That’s difficult to say.
-On average probably about the same.
 My guess is that sometimes I’d do better with the Jr Casa and sometimes worse so on average about the same.
 The Oracle Touch is likely more consistent than I’d be with the Jr Casa but where it really shines is convenience and ease-of-use.
 And the latter really pays off when we have guests who can all make drinks themselves whenever they want which would not always be the case with the Jr Casa.

 It was a good investment.